Periodontal Disease & Treatments in Central Indiana

 - Heart disease, including atherosclerosis.
 Gum disease may increase the risk of clogged arteries and heart conditions, along with exasperating existing heart conditions

-- The risk of a stroke increased due to blocked arteries
+- The risk of a stroke increases due to blocked arteries

 - Diabetes complications increase the risk of gum disease due to unregulated blood sugar levels